 Did you know that Ingvar’s company has a number of wind turbine parks all over the world?

 Poland, Texas and Romania are just a few to name.
 The company strategy is to power it’s facilities purely out of renewable energy sources.
-By 2020 all of its furniture stores should be “off the grid“, just a history fact.
+By 2020 all of its furniture stores should be “off the grid“, just a historical fact.

-Beside its wind powered capacities, IKEA owns nearly a million collar panels!
+Beside its wind-powered capacities, IKEA owns nearly a million solar panels!

-FLAT PACKS BECOME EVER MORE CHEAP RATHER THEN EXPENSIVE
+FLAT PACKS BECOME EVEN CHEAPER RATHER THEN EXPENSIVE

-It may sound hard to believe, but the knock down furniture giant manages to lower its home furnishing products prices by 2% on a yearly basis!
-This is why the niche for IKEA furniture assembly becomes ever more affordable and therefor people spend more.
+It may sound hard to believe, but the knockdown furniture giant manages to lower its home furnishing products prices by 2% on a yearly basis!
+This is why the niche for IKEA furniture assembly becomes ever more affordable and therefore people spend more.

 IKEA’S FOUNDER IS A MODEST PERSON

 Ingvar Feodor Kamprad, born 30 March 1926 is not the average member of the worlds richest club you would expect him to be.
 He lives in a modest home, most likely flat pack assembled, owns a middle-class car and always books inexpensive hotels.

-Once he was denied entry at the Businessman of the year awards, because of his choice to arrive via bus, rather than an expensive vehicle like the rest of guests.
-Among the peculiar facts about IKEA is that he was forced to own and use Nazi ties in 1942-1945.
+Once he was denied entry at the Businessman of the year awards, because of his choice to arrive via bus, rather than an expensive vehicle like the rest of the guests.

 “D*CK”, “P*CK”, “BUGGA” AND IKEA FURNITURE NAMING

 Did you know that all sofa models are named after Swedish towns and the bed units carry names of specific Norway locations?
 That is because Kamprad is known to be dyslexic.
-All garden furnishing gets its names from Swedish islands, while curtains have traditional Swedish female names.
+All garden furnishing gets their names from Swedish islands, while curtains have traditional Swedish female names.
 Some flat pack assembly products were almost named as “D*ck”, “P*ck” and “Bugga”.

 - Upholstered furniture: Such as coffee tables, rattan furniture, bookshelves, media storage, doorknobs carry the names of Swedish locations.

 - Beds, wardrobes and hall furniture: Norwegian place names

-- Dining tables and chairs: Finnish place names
+- Dining tables and chairs: Finnish places names

 - Bookcase ranges: Occupations